max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 Sample questions:

-- Launching “reactions” on facebook posts resulted in 20% reduction in comments while increasing the reacted posts by 30%.
+- Launching "reactions" on facebook posts resulted in 20% reduction in comments while increasing the reacted posts by 30%.
 How would you evaluate if we should roll this out?
-- How do you decide between displaying Facebook’s ‘People You May Know’ feature or an Advertisement in the news feed?
+- How do you decide between displaying Facebook's 'People You May Know' feature or an Advertisement in the news feed?
 - How would you evaluate a trade-off between boosting ad revenue and decreasing retention?

 These questions are meant to evaluate your ability to analyse and reason tradeoffs for a particular scenario which a PM faces on a regular basis in their daily jobs.
 The tradeoff evaluation questions are not too commonly asked and you can probably practice just a couple of them.
 There is no fixed framework for answering these but you should look to cover the following in your answer: